(See MP3 listing below for downloads or comments.)

 Seven-of-Eight Suite: 1 - Exploring the Possibilities; 2 - Contemplation; 3 - Dreamscape; 4 - On a Lark; 5 - Breezing; 6 - Melting Pot; 7 - Triple Play

 As Heaven Weeps: My tribute to and remembrance of the heroes and victims of the Sept.
 11, 2001, terrorist attack on the United States.
 This is by far my longest and most ambitious work.
 I never would have even thought about trying to compose something like this if it weren't for my PSR 740.

 Lectronata: I wrote this song using only a computer and MIDI software (no musical instrument), except for final tweaking of voices and sound levels, which I did using a MIDI keyboard.

 Motive Fantasy: A tune with a Gershwin-like feeling, at least in some sections.
 I had fun playing around with variations on a few simple melodies.

 The most recent songs are in the Jukebox above.
 All of Laura's MP3s are listed below.
 Click on the song title to download the song.

 Songs in Laura's "Life Music" album, listed alphabetically (all original compositions created on PSR-740).
-Click HERE for liner notes to the album as well as lyrics to Crystal Citadel, Diversity Prayer, Justice For All, and Someone.
+Click HERE for liner notes to the album as well as lyrics to Crystal Citadel, Diversity Prayer, Freedom Land, Justice For All, and Someone.

 As Heaven Weeps © - This "tone poem" is in honor of the victims and heroes of the Sept.
 11, 2001, attack on the United States.
 It's kind of a compressed soundtrack to the terrible events of that day.